 Depending on the instrument required, we can usually suggest places for purchasing or hiring instruments, sometimes with the assistance of our tutors.
 Some of our tutors are also instrument makers.
 Contact the office with your query.

 How can I learn to play faster?

 This will vary depending on what instrument you are learning to play, but here are some general tips:

 - To start with, pick easy tunes that you are very familiar with playing.

-- If there are bits in the tune that you find tricky to play, practice these until you can play them confidently, before you try speeding the tune up.
+- If there are bits in the tune that you find tricky to play, practise these until you can play them confidently, before you try speeding the tune up.
 Some recording devices allow you to vary the speed of playback to help with learning tunes.

 - Check whether there are particular areas of technique you need to work on.